 - If you have employees, make sure they are assured about being protected.
 You want to retain the key people who drive your business.
 In the end, it’s people who make every business successful so focus on your key people.

 - Don’t get stuck in decisions you made last week.
 Be willing to adapt and have new plans.
 You are going to have to live with these changes once the crisis is over.

 - Communicate any changes to your sick leave policies.
 Make sure your employees know to not come to work sick and that you are being generous with sick leave at this time (helps your payroll costs too).

 - Stop hiring unless there is a candidate you’ve been trying to recruit and don’t want to lose.
 Communicate with them.

-Its best to explore all financing options, contact First Down Funding to find out what loan your business qualifies for.
+Its best to explore all financing options, contact First Down Funding to find out what funding your business qualifies for.